Ashley K. Whelan, LPCC, holistic trauma therapist and EMDR therapist in Carmel, CA

 DO WE HAVE TO MEET WEEKLY?

-I recommend weekly appointments when we’re first starting to work together before dropping down to every other week or once a month.
-Weekly appointments provide consistency and stability, which helps build trust and rapport in our relationship.
-This stability in our relationship (and how much you trust and feel comfortable with me) is imperative before doing any kind of trauma work or psychedelic therapy.
-It’s important for you to feel held within the context of our work before being able to let go and go deeper.
+I recommend weekly appointments when we're first starting to work together before dropping to biweekly or monthly.
+Weekly sessions provide consistency and stability that helps build trust and rapport — and that stability is essential before doing any kind of trauma work or deeper psychedelic-assisted therapy.
+It's important for you to feel genuinely held within our work before being able to let go and go deeper.

 How long does therapy typically take?

-It depends on what you're working on and what you're hoping to get out of it.
+It depends on what you're working on.
 Some people come in with a specific issue and find significant relief in a few months.
-Others are doing deeper, longer-term work that may be rooted in developmental and attachment trauma and stay for a few years.
+Others are doing deeper, longer-term work rooted in developmental or attachment trauma and stay for a few years.

 I don't believe in keeping people in therapy longer than they need — my goal is to work myself out of the job.
-We'll check in regularly on your progress and your needs, adjusting as we go.
+We check in regularly on your progress and adjust as we go.